sodabubblewine/sodabubblewine.github.io/README.md

 The success of Will's book "The Story of Philosophy" allowed him and his wife to write "The Story of Civilization" which I have yet to finish reading (in fact, I still have yet to finish the first book in the series!).
 I am drawn to the Durants because they wished to see the world as a whole: to put Humpty Dumpty back together again.

-Mine is the second edition and teh eighth printing: copyrighted last in 1933 and published no later than 1953 by Simon and Schuster.
+Mine is the second edition and the eighth printing: copyrighted last in 1933 and published no later than 1953 by Simon and Schuster.

 The introduction to this second edition echos my own outlook on our modern world: although we are technically more interconnected now than ever before, there is less wisdom among us than ever there has been.
 Much of our world was designed and built by a few of us.